rjwdata/poc-early-warning/README.md

 The type of modeling problem we have is a binary classification problem.
 Classification algorithms were selected and to test against the dataset to see which classification algorithm had the best performance in terms of Accuracy, Precision and Recall.
 In addition, to models we also tested different datasets to see the impact of class imbalance on the datasets.
 The results of model training are below.

 ### Imbalanced Data
+The data is shows class imbalance of `hs_diploma` and would benefit by training models on different class imbalance approaches
 ### Random Oversample
+In this technique, we increased the minority class, does not have `hs_diploma`, so the number of graduates equals the number of non-graduates.
 ### Random Undersample
+In this technique, we decreased the majority class, has `hs_diploma`, so the number of graduates equals the number of non-graduates.

 The best performing model was the XBboost.